 Bookmark & Share

 Where can I locate the Serial Number on my Mac?
-What is a Serial Number "Snippet"?
-Are Serial Number "Snippets" unique?
+Are Serial Numbers unique?
 What are the limitations identifying a specific Mac using the Serial Number?

 Mac Serial Numbers can be located under the "About This Mac" section of Mac OS X and on the hardware itself as well as on some packaging and receipts, making the identifier quite versatile for identification and differentiation.